-During the last several weeks, we have discussed that your baby’s body has begun to fill out with the formation of fat under his/her skin.
-This is an important part of development because these fat stores will help the baby to regulate his/her body temperature once the baby is born.
+During the last several weeks, we have discussed that your baby’s body has begun to fill out with the formation of fat under the skin.
+This is an important part of development because these fat stores will help your baby regulate her body temperature after delivery.

-The central nervous system is continuing to mature, and the lungs are well developed.
-While most health care providers would ideally like you to carry up to 38 to 40 weeks, your baby has a good chance of surviving outside of your uterus at this time. *
+The central nervous system is continuing to mature, and the lungs are well-developed.
+While most health care providers would ideally like you to carry up to 38 to 40 weeks, your baby has a good chance of surviving outside of the womb at this time.

 Around this time many health care providers begin discussing the following with their patients:

 - Scheduled visits for remainder of pregnancy and post-partum

 - Location of the ER and the Labor and Delivery entrance